Shania Twain Has Advice For Her 26-Year-Old Self: "No Perms!"

 Shania Twain is a Canadian singer, songwriter, and actress, and the voice behind cult hits like “Man!
 I Feel Like A Woman” and “That Don’t Impress Me Much.”
 The winner of five Grammy Awards, she remains the best-selling female artist in country music history.
 She’s currently headlining Shania Twain ‘Let’s Go!’
-The Las Vegas Residency at the Zappos Theater at Planet Hollywood Resort & Casino through June 2020.
-She stars alongside KJ Apa and Britt Robertson in the Erwin brothers’ I Still Believe, in theaters March 13.
+The Las Vegas Residency at the Zappos Theatre at Planet Hollywood Resort & Casino through June 2020.
+She stars alongside KJ Apa and Britt Robertson in the Erwin brothers’ new film I Still Believe.
 Follow her on Instagram @shaniatwain.

 At 26 I was in Canada, in a place called Huntsville, Ontario, working at The Deerhurst Resort in a variety show.
 It was the first time that I'd performed outside of high school, and all of a sudden I had to go from country rock bar singer to a much more glamorous production that spanned several decades of music.
 I was the lead singer, and I had to wear a long gown or sequin dresses.
 I don't think I'd ever worn makeup — maybe a little bit of foundation — so it was a whole new experience.